Query Classification can be challenging for a search engine based upon the query itself.

 While the process described in this patent attempts to understand how different sites might be treated differently by searchers, having an idea of how much actual information you have, or numbers of user interactions have been involved is helpful

 This patent shows how useful query classification can be, especially since people tend to only use a few words in their searches that may tend to answerable by a wide range of sites.
 This is one way for Google to try to understand the intent of sites, and they do that by treating queries that use the same words but different classifications as different search entities.

 We see Google using a Semantic Web approach in the patent, using tuples to track searches that may use the same words but evidence different intents by searchers and those searchers’ reactions to the pages they see that show up in search results.

 When someone searches for [pizza] at Google, they most likely want to order some Pizza for a meal, but some people might want to find how to make their own Pizza and want to see recipes.
 Some people might be curious about the history of Pizza – did it really original in Italy, or the United States?
 Who invented Pizza?

-It is quite possible that Google has a data store full of information about different classifications of queries around a search for [pizza], the pages that people go to, and user behavior associated with each.
-That data store lkikely has similar information about a lot of other subjects, and could potentially be used to predict what people tend to search for after they’ve eaten their Pizza, or cooked some themselves, or finished reading about the origins of Pizza.
+It is quite possible that Google has a data store full of information about different query classifications around a search for [pizza], the pages that people go to, and user behavior associated with each.
+That data store likely has similar information about a lot of other subjects, and could potentially be used to predict what people tend to search for after they’ve eaten their Pizza, or cooked some themselves, or finished reading about the origins of Pizza.
 (OK, now I’m hungry).

 Classifying queries can help Google decide what to show a searcher for an individual search.

-Collecting knowledge about what people tend to select after performing a search, and how they respond to it can help determining how satisfied searchers are with specific searches and search results.
+Collecting knowledge about what people tend to select after performing a search, and how they respond to it can help to determine how satisfied searchers are with specific searches and search results.

 Query Log Data is often a source for meaningful substitutions for queries, as I wrote about in Google Search Synonyms Are Found in Queries